-100% of donated funds go directly to furthering this mission and are tax deductible in the United States.
-Specifically we will provide veterinary care, food, shelter, and in the best cases even a forever home to help these animals off the streets.
+100% of donated funds go directly to furthering this mission and are tax-deductible in the United States.
+We provide veterinary care, food, shelter, and in best cases a forever home to help these animals.
 We also try to spay/neuter as many dogs and cats as possible to humanely control their population.

 Did you know?

-Kathy has been visiting the Island of Aruba for over twenty years.
-She built a house here several years ago and has since “retired” and lives on the island full time.
+Kathy started visiting the island of Aruba as a tourist in 1986.
+She bought a timeshare and came back to visit every year until she retired in 2002.
+Kathy and her husband then built a house in Aruba and now live on the island full time.
 Kathy is instrumental in making everything happen from feeding stray dogs to managing every aspect of our rescue and foster care program.
 She also is tireless in her efforts to bring the animals to the Aruba veterinarians for treatment and securing forever homes for the lucky adopted ones.
 Kathy can often be found at the airport in Aruba seeing off dogs, puppies, cats and kittens on their way to their new homes in the United States.

-On her first visit to Aruba over 8 years ago Renée found the stray animal situation so upsetting that she knew she had to do whatever possible to help improve the conditions.
+On her first visit to Aruba over 10 years ago Renée found the stray animal situation so upsetting that she knew she had to do whatever possible to help improve the conditions.
 On her second trip to Aruba she adopted a kitten, Bee, from the Aruba Kitten Rescue.
 Bee has made a wonderful addition to the Brock menagerie of dogs and other cats.
-Renée has used her skills as an attorney to help ARF-Aruba in its legal and administrative tasks, including incorporation and obtaining the IRS 501(c)(3) non-profit designation making all donations made by US persons tax deductible.
+Renée has used her skills as an attorney to help ARF-Aruba in its legal and administrative tasks, including incorporation and obtaining the IRS 501(c)(3) non-profit designation making all donations made by US persons tax-deductible.
 She also enjoys assisting Kathy however she can during her semi-annual visits to the Island, especially playing with the puppies waiting for their forever homes.
-In addition to Bee, Renee and her husband, Mark, currently have two Aruba dogs, Darby and Joy, as well as another dog, Bear, and three formerly feral cats.
+In addition to Bee, Renee and her husband, Mark, currently have two Aruba dogs, Darby and Joy, as well as three formerly feral cats.